Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 ```

 #### **Tokens**
-Tokens are generated each time you click an item.
+Tokens are generated each time you click an item.<br>
 This can be useful if you want to populate another panel on the dashboard with a custom search, or link to a new dashboard with the tokens carying across.

 | ***Name*** | This is the name of the selected item. | Default value: `$ac_name_token$` |
 | ***Value*** | This is the value of the selected item you clicked. | Default value: `$ac_value_token$` |